sara-salamat/gender-recognition-by-voice-python/README.md

  ## extract

- Some features were extracted from voices using this script. we used [this article](https://github.com/sunilpankaj/Gender-Recognition-by-Voice-using-python/blob/master/Gender%20Recognition%20by%20voice.ipynb) for generating features.
+ Some features were extracted from voices using this script.
+We used [this article](https://github.com/sunilpankaj/Gender-Recognition-by-Voice-using-python/blob/master/Gender%20Recognition%20by%20voice.ipynb) for generating features.

  ## gender recognition

- We used support vector machines for classification. our accuracy was 93.6%.
+ We used support vector machines for classification.
+Our accuracy was 93.6%.

  ## clustering